CarlosHenriqueMatos/dataExplorationAndML/README.md

 # Neural Networks For Competitions
-The main goal of this repository is posts codes using neural networks in kaggle competitions and others plataforms, explain the code in an youtube video.
+The main goal of this repository is posts codes using neural networks in Kaggle competitions and others platforms, explain the code in an YouTube video.

-As we known, classical algoritms achieve good results, especially when using a good feature engenering and model ensamble, but i want to work with neural networks, somethimes i can use classical algoritms for benchmark.
+As we known, classical algorithms achieve good results, especially when using a good feature engineering and model ensamble, but i want to work with neural networks, sometimes i can use classical algorithms for benchmark.

 The first one code will be about titanic dataset, almost everybody begin using it and i will too.
 Without high goals, just for fun and knowledge.